From incredible museums to Nile views and hidden gems, here’s my ultimate guide to the best things to do in downtown Cairo.

 Need to know:

-How to get there: Said Halim Pasha is called “Champlion Palace” on Google Maps (362Q+35 Qasr El Nil) – so type that into Uber.
+How to get there: Said Halim Pasha is called “Champlion Palace” on Google Maps – so type that location into Uber.
 Or take the metro to the Sadat station and it’s about a 15-minute walk.

-This adorable eatery is a little oasis in downtown with its funky decor, lively outdoor patio and a menu with some great Egyptian classics.
+This adorable eatery is an oasis in downtown with its funky decor, lively outdoor patio and a menu with some great Egyptian classics.